Skip to main content

 Festive

-Deep-fried honey cookies made with wheat flour, sesame oil, honey, and ginger juice.
-A traditional dessert with crispy texture and sweet honey flavor, often enjoyed with tea.
-Shaped into decorative patterns and soaked in honey syrup.
+Deep-fried honey cookies made from wheat flour, sesame oil, honey, and ginger juice.
+They're crisp and sweet, usually eaten with tea, pressed into decorative patterns and soaked in honey syrup before serving.

 Contains: WheatContains: SesameContains: Honey